snabili/thermo_stability/Readme.md

 <pre> python test/data.py </pre>

 ### ML hyperparameters:
-Tunned ML hyperparameters usign GridSearchCV from `sklearn.model_selection` tools from python `scikit-library`.
-Parameters are tunned for each ML model individually based on maximizing scoring on `auc`.
-Hypertunning LogistiRegression can be done in an interactive node (`cpu_time=496 sec`) as follow:
+Tuned ML hyperparameters using GridSearchCV from `sklearn.model_selection` tools from python `scikit-library`.
+Parameters are tuned for each ML model individually based on maximizing scoring on `auc`.
+Hypertuning Logisti Regression can be done in an interactive node (`cpu_time=496 sec`) as follow:

 <pre> python classification_hyperpars.py LR_hypertune  </pre>

 The same command can be used to hypertune RandomForest by replacing `LR_hypertune` with `RF_hypertune` (`cpu_time=159 sec`)

-Hypertunning DNN takes more `cpu_time` and `multiprocessing` cores was used.
+Hypertuning DNN takes more `cpu_time` and `multiprocessing` cores was used.
 To run DNN hypertuning do:

 <pre> python scripts/multiprocessing_hypertune.py  </pre>